John Burton (scholar): Biography

 For the Oxford University Press he obtained a gift from John Rolle, and a legacy from Dr. Walter Hodges, the Provost of Oriel College.
 Through the circumstance that Burton had been tutor to a son of Dr. Henry Bland, a fellowship at Eton College was bestowed on him on 17 August 1733, and when the vicarage of Mapledurham became vacant by the death of Dr. Edward Littleton on 16 November 1733, Burton was nominated thereto by the college and inducted on 9 March 1734.
 Dr. Littleton had married a daughter of Barnham Goode, under-master of Eton School, and left her a widow 'with three infant daughters, without a home, without a fortune.'
 The new vicar allowed the family to remain for a time in their old home, and the story runs that 'some time after a neighbouring clergyman happened to call and found Mrs. Littleton shaving John Burton.'
 At this sight the visitor remonstrated with his clerical friend, and the result was that 'Burton proposed marriage and was accepted.'
 Burton devoted much of his income to improving the parsonage and the glebe lands.

-His other university degrees were M.A. in 1720, B.D. in 1729, and D.D. in 1752.
-On 1 February 1766, towards the close of his life, he quitted the vicarage of Mapledurham for the rectory of Worplesdon in Surrey – he was instrumental in the building of the embanked causeway, including investing local church funds, for the main Woking road over the River Wey at the Woodbridge, Guildford so that his parishioners might travel to Guildford in all seasons.
+On 1 February 1766, he quit the vicarage of Mapledurham for the rectory of Worplesdon in Surrey, He was instrumental in the building of the embanked causeway, including investing local church funds, for the main Woking road over the River Wey at the Woodbridge, Guildford so that his parishioners might travel to Guildford in all seasons.
 A year or two later he was seized by fever, but he still lingered on.

-His death occurred on 11 February 1771, and he was buried at the entrance to the inner chapel at Eton, precisely in the centre under the organ-loft.
+He died on 11 February 1771, and he was buried at the entrance to the inner chapel at Eton under the organ-loft.

-His mother took as her second husband Dr. John Bear, rector of Shermanbury, Sussex.
-She died on 23 April 1755, aged 80; her husband on 9 March 1762, aged 88; and in 1767 her son erected a monument to their memory.
-Dr. Burton's wife died in 1748.